Omid Madani

 - I am inspired by how our minds might work!
 In particular, the

 type of problems that we solve.
-An important feature
+An important feature of our

-develop and effectively use.
-Here, by "concept"
+(apparently) acquire and develop and effectively use.
+Here,

-I mean a recurring
+by "concept" I mean

-(and useful) pattern, such as words and phrases uttered in continuous
+as words and phrases uttered in continuous speech, or visual objects

-speech, or visual objects and entities such as books, faces, common
+and entities such as books, faces, common action sequences, etc.

-algorithms, and representations and data structures, support developing such
+representations and data structures, support developing such

 point.
 I hope to contribute to answering some such questions, in